LocherGit/lochergit.github.io/ramblings/combatsystem00/post.md

 The reactive actions of each equipment can be triggered at any time although their usefulness is based on context.
 For example, a pistol can shoot bullets but when out of ammo, it is necessary to reload the pistol using the reactive action.
-Another example is the saber which can deflect incoming physical weapon attacks via its reactive action when executed shortly before receiving the attack.
+Another example is the Rapier which can deflect incoming physical weapon attacks via its reactive action when executed shortly before receiving the attack.
 Although this won't work against any magic attacks or non-weapon attacks such as shoving, kicking and biting, deflecting an attack can nullify the attack damage with the chance of disarming the enemy in the process.

 Regardless of either active or reactive action executed, the player will be unable to use the equipment for a brief period of time although this as well is dependent on the equipment type.
 If the shield successfully defends against an attack, the player is then able to shove the enemy via reactive action.
 During that timing, the player is capable of using the reactive action in succession.
-However, if the timing is missed then the so-called equipment cooldown is applied in which the player is unable to use the shield for a brief period of time.
+However, if the timing is missed then the so-called action cooldown is applied in which the player is unable to use the shield for a brief period of time.
 In this system, the player is unable to defend against attacks from multiple enemies in a short period of time with a shield alone.
-The equipment cooldown is designed to make it unable for the player to repeatedly attack as if playing an action combat game.
+The action cooldown is designed to make it unable for the player to repeatedly attack as if playing an action combat game.
 Each attack is carefully placed and timed and can be reacted by the enemy akin to **For Honor**.
 A dueling system keeps combat significant while introducing ways to make the experience dynamic and engaging.

 Many intricacies of the combat system allows edge cases where the player is left without any defenses to be avoided or circumvented.
 For example, the player is capable of using each equipment's reactive action against individual enemy attacks such as deflecting an incoming arrow while shoving another enemy.
 Or making use of invincibility frames that is gained while shoving an enemy to evade other enemy attacks.
 Or preemptively throwing a dagger at a rushing enemy in order to delay their arrival while the player deals with the present enemy first.